 The director was charged with taking kickbacks totaling at least $364,000 in cash or goods and services from vendors to ensure receipt of contracts.

-The Department of Justice went on to say, the director “and seven unidentified vendors embezzled at least $2.342 million” from the nonprofit “by issuing false and fraudulent purchase orders to each of the seven vendors, who in turn issued corresponding invoices for goods and services that were never delivered or provided.”
+The Department of Justice went on to say, the director and seven vendors embezzled at least $2 million from the nonprofit “by issuing false and fraudulent purchase orders to each of the seven vendors, who in turn issued corresponding invoices for goods and services that were never delivered or provided.”

-The first weakness is having a leader who was concerned more about his own personal wealth than the people he serves.
+The first weakness was having a leader who was concerned more about his wealth than the people he served.
 Auditors often refer to this as the tone at the top–it’s the ethical makeup of those in charge.
+COSO calls it the control environment.
 Without a positive, honest culture, fraud is more likely to occur.

-The second weakness is the bidding process never really happened.
-There’s a reason for bidding: To keep everyone honest, and to ensure the lowest price for the organization.
+The second weakness was the bidding process never happened.
+There’s a reason for bidding: It keeps everyone honest, and it ensures the lowest price for the organization.

-The third weakness is a lack of accounts payable controls (or the circumvention of such policies, if they existed).
+The third weakness was a lack of accounts payable controls (or the circumvention of such policies, if they existed).
 Collusion between an organization’s leaders and vendors can wreak havoc.
 In such cases, the vendors send invoices, but no service or product is provided.
 Since someone in the nonprofit is approving the invoice (with knowledge the invoice is fictitious), there is no gatekeeper, no one to prevent the theft.
-Actually, the person approving the invoices is aiding in the fraud.
+The person approving the invoices is aiding in the fraud.

 Third, ask board members to review and vet the nonprofit’s vendor list, especially those vendors receiving payments over a certain threshold (e.g., $50,000).
-Possibly, ask your external auditor to verify the existence and work of key outside vendors.
+Alternatively, ask your external or internal auditors to verify the work of key outside vendors.

 Learn from the CPA Scribo newsletter!